SiBeer/SiBeer.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Experimental and Translational Neuroimaging"
 collection: teaching
-type: "Undergraduate course"
+type: "Master course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Heinrich-Heine-University (HHU) "
 date: 2014-01-01
-location: "City, Country"
+location: "Düsseldorf, Germany"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.